 Director: Leonard Abrahamson

-Frank’s success must also be accredited to director Leonard Abrahamson whose choice to cast up-and-coming Domhnall Gleeson in the lead role was a choice that benefited the feel of the picture, for it made his central character more relate-able as the fumbling wannabe musician stumbling through his life.
+Frank’s success must also be accredited to director Leonard Abrahamson whose choice to cast up-and-coming Domhnall Gleeson in the lead role was a choice that benefited the rest of the film, for it made his central character more relatable as the fumbling wannabe musician stumbling through his life.
 Frank is also immaculately well shot without being necessarily artistic, and the quick-cut editing style really helps to emphasise the more comedic moments.

-As is often typical of this type of film (which I’d liken to Martin McDonagh’s In Bruges), there is also a more serious undertone that helps to ground the film and keep it from taking off with its outlandish premise, another typical trope of the British/Irish dark comedy.
+As is often typical of this type of film (which is similar in tone and style to Martin McDonagh’s In Bruges), there is also a more serious undertone that helps to ground the film and keep it from taking off with its outlandish premise, another typical trope of British and Irish dark comedy.
 Michael Fassbender’s performance can be considered as significantly important to this, especially when the film begins to develop beyond its initial phase in which the band attempt to make their latest album.
-He brings layers to the performance of a role that could’ve otherwise been overdone and easily been made a mockery of if it was to be played by a lesser talent.
+He brings layers to a role that could’ve otherwise been overdone and easily been made a mockery of if it was to be played by a lesser talent.

-In conclusion, Frank is a very good movie, especially for its genre.
-While it hasn’t won any Academy Awards and it is unlikely to ever win best picture of the century or anything like that, the fact remains that this is still an incredibly well put together comedy that truly presented some very good performances.
-It was original, funny, and a whole lot of fun.
+Frank is a very good movie.
+While it hasn’t won any Academy Awards and is unlikely to ever win Best Picture of the century or anything like that, this is still an incredibly well put together comedy that presents some very good performances.
+It is original, funny, and a whole lot of fun.